bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

                          \tag{6}

-    Looking at the individual parts, you should be able to match it up to :math:`f, p, q` with the main difference is that we are more explicit that there is a vector of random variables.
+    Looking at the individual parts, you should be able to match it up to :math:`f, p, q` with the main difference being that we are more explicit that there is a vector of independent random variables.

     Now the bigger question is: what values are we going to use for the various :math:`\lambda_j`?
 So if we take a step back, we want to make the long-tail